ietf-wg-httpapi/httpapi-privacy/draft-rsalz-httpapi-privacy.md

 that the error can be noticed and corrected.

 Servers MAY induce such an early failure by not accepting unencrypted connections, e.g. on port 80.
-This makes it impossible a client to send a credential over an insecure channel to the authentic server, as no such channel can be opened.
+This makes it impossible for a client to send a credential over an insecure channel to the authentic server, as no such channel can be opened.